Guardians vs. White Sox: Betting Trends, Records ATS, Home/Road Splits

 Guardians vs. White Sox: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Shane Bieber takes the mound for the Cleveland Guardians on Tuesday at Guaranteed Rate Field against Hanser Alberto and the Chicago White Sox.
-First pitch is set for 8:10 PM ET in this first game of a three-game series.
+Peyton Battenfield takes the mound for the Cleveland Guardians on Wednesday at Guaranteed Rate Field against Hanser Alberto and the Chicago White Sox.
+First pitch is at 8:10 PM ET.

-Bookmakers list the Guardians as -125 moneyline favorites, while giving the underdog White Sox +105 moneyline odds.
-The total for the game is set at 8 runs.
+The White Sox are -115 moneyline favorites in this matchup against the Guardians (-105).
+The over/under is 9 runs for the contest (with -105 odds to hit the over and -115 odds to go under).

 Rep your team with officially licensed Guardians gear!
 Head to Fanatics to find jerseys, shirts, and much more.